nicolaei/master/docs/thesis/source/07_discussion.md

 had a minimal impact on the client's performance, this strategy seems like a good way to conduct scans from access points.

-\todo{
-    The argument in the paragraph below feels kinda week.
-}

 However, the scans might not show a correct picture of the local environment if there are a lot of mobile access points in one location.
 For example at a cafe or outdoors.
 The data from the scan might show a large amount of mobile access